 |‘Moderate Printing plan’||100 pages||€ 4,99||5 cents||€ 1 per 15 pages|

 |‘Frequent Printing plan’||300 pages||€ 9,99||3,3 cents||€ 1 per 20 pages|

 |‘Business Printing plan’||700 pages||€ 19,99||3 cents||€ 1 per 20 pages|

 The free version offers a maximum of 15 pages per month.
 If you exceed this, you must pay € 1 (or equivalent) per 10 extra pages.
 Once you switch from free to a paid subscription, you cannot go back to the free version.

 Seems like pocket change, those couple euros a month, but how does this compare to printing with original cartridges and compatible private label ink that you buy yourself?
 We did the math!
 For this we used our best-selling HP cartridges as an example: the HP 364XL.
 The comparison below assumes that all four colour cartridges are installed in the printer (black, cyan, magenta, yellow).

 |Amount of pages||HP Instant Ink|

 |700 pages||3 cent||3 cent||2,6 cent||0,4 cent|

-It looks like HP Instant Ink is always more expensive, except for the business package of 700 pages per month.
-Then the price aligns to the genuine 364 XL cartridge from HP, purchased from the official HP webshop.
-Most users will never print that many pages per month, and a smart user will not pay that much of a premium on cartridges.
+The comparisons show that HP Instant Ink is always pricier, except for the business package of 700 pages per month.
+That price aligns to the genuine 364 XL cartridge from HP, purchased from the official HP webshop.
+Most users will never print that many pages per month, and a smart shopper will never pay that much of a premium on cartridges.